nextstrain/ncov/narratives/ncov_sit-rep_2020-01-25.md

 <br>

 The case from Washington, USA, had travelled to Wuhan.
-The most parsimonious explanation for the observed pattern of mutation sharing is the virus variant with the two shared mutations circulates in Wuhan and was independently exported to Shenzhen and the USA.
+The most parsimonious explanation for the observed pattern of mutation sharing is the virus variant with the two shared mutations was circulating in Wuhan and was independently exported to Shenzhen and to the USA.

 # [Dating the time of the most recent common ancestor](https://nextstrain.org/ncov/2020-01-25?d=tree)